huseyinjkilic/katagaSolution/README.md

 This project solution for kata19 word chain problem. http://codekata.com/kata/kata19-word-chains/
-I used java 8 and spring boot in solution.
-I made rest web services.
+Java 8 and spring boot is used in this solution.
+Rest web service is written for user input.
 It takes two argument.
 Initial word and final word.

 Image below show argument usage.

 ![Alt text](https://raw.githubusercontent.com/huseyinjkilic/katagaSolution/master/screenshots/catToDog.png "Cat to dog rest example")

 There are two possible solution for this problem breadth-first search and dijkstra's algorithm.